-The best time for horseback riding in Sequoia and Kings Canyon is during the summer months of July to August.
+The best time for horseback riding in Sequoia and Kings Canyon is July and August.

 If you plan to bring your own horse or stock into the park or you want to join a guided horsepacking trip, the summer months provide the best conditions for you and your four-legged friends.

 The best time to climb Moro Rock is during June or July when the trail to the summit is snow and ice-free.

 Since Moro Rock is so popular, it’s best to start your hike very early in the day to avoid the crowds.
 The summit is also a nice place to take in the sunrise, which can make for an unforgettable experience on a partially cloudy morning – just don’t forget to pack your coffee maker and thermos so you can enjoy a cup o’ joe at the summit!